FAQs – Frequently Asked Questions

 - What’s interesting about the work Language Intelligence has completed thus far?

-- What steps should someone aspiring to work in a similar line of work in written and spoken language analysis take?
+- What steps should someone aspiring to work in forensic linguistics take?

 - Do Language Intelligence work on music and song plagiarism?